 Christmas Party Games

 Let’s be honest, no Christmas party is complete without games.
 From old school, classics like pass the parcel to more adult-friendly Christmas party games they’re a great way to break the ice and get everybody in the festive spirit.

-A few of our favourites include Christmas movie trivia, basically, a Christmas themed pub quiz.
+A few of our favourites included in our top tips for planning a Christmas party include: Christmas movie trivia, basically, a Christmas themed pub quiz.
 Or how about Christmas themed charades, a scavenger hunt or Christmas themed drinking games.
 Our one piece of advice would be to get creative with your games, you know your colleagues best so you know what they will like.